DioxusLabs/docsite/docs-src/0.4/en/reference/hooks.md

 So far, our components have had no state like a normal Rust function.
 However, in a UI component, it is often useful to have stateful functionality to build user interactions.
 For example, you might want to track whether the user has opened a drop-down and render different things accordingly.

 Hooks allow us to create state in our components.
-Hooks are Rust functions that take a reference to [`ScopeState`](https://docs.rs/dioxus/latest/dioxus/prelude/struct.ScopeState.html) (in a component, you can pass `cx`), and provide you with functionality and state.
+Hooks are Rust functions that provide you with functionality and/or state that persists through rerenders.

 Dioxus provides many built-in hooks, but if those hooks don't fit your specific use case, you also can [create your own hook](../cookbook/state/custom_hooks/index.md)